excelsi0r/SteamLinkBluetoothKeybordMouseCompanion/README.md

 To compile a simple C program we need an `armv7a` compiler.
 Fortunatly, Valve provides the tools needed for that.
 Clone the Github, Steam Link SDK, link in references, `cd steamlin-sdk && source setenv.sh` and we have the compiler binaries exported for the current terminal.
 Now, instead of `gcc` we just need to use `armv7a-cros-linux-gnueabi-gcc`.
 The glibc folder used by the compiler is located under `steamlink-sdk/toolchain/usr/armv7a-cros-linux-gnuebi/usr/include`.
 If there is a need to use other headers in the future, they should be stored in that folder.
 It is the case of the bluez module.
 But we will talk about that later.

+There is no need to compile the C program has a kernel module.
+However, I will describe how to recompile the kernel which might be needed in the future if someone wishes to replace the Steam Link device current module.
+This explanation is also featured in the Steam Link SDK Repository.
+Firstly, extract binaries, `cd steamlin-sdk && source setenv.sh`, this will be needed because the kernel must be compiled for the arm architecture.
+So when running `make` in the following steps, the armv7a compiler will be used.
+Second, `export ARCH=arm; export LOCALVERSION="-mrvl"`.
+Third, `make bg2cd_penguin_mlc_defconfig`.
+Fourth, `make menuconfig`, the terminal will enter in a configuration graphical interface, you dont need to change anything just save and exit.
+Fifth,

 ## Steam link used to test information
 - Bluetooth Adapter address: E0:31:9E:07:07:66